-From the summer term of Year 10 students will have the option to study this Further Mathematics course which takes place beyond additional timetabled lessons, in usually one lunchtime period per week until the end of Year 11.
+From the summer term of Year 10, students will have the option to study this Further Mathematics course which takes place beyond additional timetabled lessons, in usually one lunchtime period per week until the end of Year 11.
 This option is open to all students in all sets, but it is a demanding course and requires a significant amount of independent work.
 If a pupil is considering this course, it is recommended that they speak to their mathematics teacher or the Head of Department.
 To study this successfully, they will need to be a motivated student who enjoys mathematics and problem solving.

 This qualification fills the gap for high achieving students by assessing their higher order mathematical skills, particularly in algebraic reasoning, in greater depth.
 It offers the opportunity for stretch and challenge that builds on the Key Stage 4 curriculum and is intended as an additional qualification to the GCSE Mathematics, rather than as a replacement.
-This qualification places an emphasis on higher order technical proficiency, rigorous argument and problem-solving skills.
+This qualification places an emphasis on higher order technical proficiency, rigorous argument and problem-solving skills, and it particularly applicable for those considering Mathematics A level.